nabbisen/sui-id/docs/operators.md

 # Operator's guide

-This guide is for someone running sui-id on a server they control.
+This is a *reference* for the operational surface of sui-id — configuration fields, the master key, the audit log, GC, and routine tasks.

+If you are setting sui-id up for the first time, read [deployment.md](deployment.md) first; that guide walks the chronological "what do I run, in what order" path from a fresh server to a working production install.

 If you are looking for how to point an application at sui-id, see [integrators.md](integrators.md).

 ## Installing